xinwenfu/GenCyber/DigitalForensics/README.md

 # Digital Forensics

-We first introduce what is digital forensics.
+We first introduce what is digital forensics and a couple of cyber crime cases.
 Then we are going to talk about one critical technique used in digital forensics&mdash;disk imaging.
 At last we'll talk about why we can recover deleted files.

 ## Introduction